rust-lang/rfcs/text/1598-generic_associated_types.md

 # How We Teach This
 [how-we-teach-this]: #how-we-teach-this

-This RFC uses the terminology "associated type constructor," which has become the standard way to talk about this feature in the Rust community.
+This RFC uses the terminology "associated type constructor", which has become the standard way to talk about this feature in the Rust community.
 This is not a very accessible framing of this concept; in particular the term "type constructor" is an obscure piece of jargon from type theory which most users